lighting up time* - the time when lights are switched on

 seven seas - the Arctic, Antarctic, North and South Pacific, North and South Atlantic, and Indian Oceans.

-firn - (Ger. firn, firne, lit. 'last year's' (snow)) a name given to snow above the glaciers which is partly consolidated by alternate thawing and freezing; Firn (ger) - mountain top Finn
+firn (Ger. firn, firne, lit. 'last year's' (snow)) - snow above the glaciers which is partly consolidated by alternate thawing and freezing + Firn (ger) - mountain top + Finn

 mime - a kind of simple farcical drama among the Greeks and Romans, characterized by mimicry and the ludicrous representation of familiar types of character; (The art of) gesture, movement, etc. (as distinct from words) used to express emotion and dramatic action or character; dumb show.